-In the fourth quarter of 2022, Fastned conducted its first materiality assessment to assist Fastned in identifying and prioritising the most material topics for its key stakeholders, in accordance with the GRI sustainability reporting standards.
+In late 2022, Fastned conducted its first materiality assessment to assist the organisation's in identifying and prioritising the most material topics for its key stakeholders, in accordance with the GRI sustainability reporting standards.
 On the basis of the outcome of a materiality assessment, an organisation is to identify the so-called material topics that represent an organisation's most significant impact on the economy, environment and people, including impacts on their human rights.

-As part of the materiality assessment, Fastned identified the following nine key stakeholder groups: employees, customers, suppliers/vendors, landlords, managed service providers (MSPs), national and local governments, institutional investors, retail investors and Fastned's Supervisory Board and Foundation Board.
-Fastned subsequently requested representatives of these key stakeholder groups to evaluate 16 potential material topics based on their relationship with Fastned in order to apply the EU's 'double materiality' concept, i.e. not only financial materiality is to be assessed but also materiality for the organisation, society and the environment.
+As part of the materiality assessment, Fastned engaged nine key stakeholder groups: employees, customers, suppliers/vendors, landlords, managed service providers (MSPs), national and local governments, institutional investors, retail investors and Fastned's Supervisory Board and Foundation Board.
+Fastned subsequently requested representatives of these key stakeholder groups to evaluate 16 potential material topics based on their relationship with Fastned.
 Based on the results of this first materiality assessment, Fastned identified the following material topics: